fzero/lhl-lectures/w1d2bo-reading-code-and-scopes/README.md

 * Scopes and how they work through Functions.
   * The best way to think of it is that functions are like glass boxes mirrored on the outside. **Everyone can see variables declared outside of functions, but nobody on the outside can see variables declared within functions.**
 * "The scope chain" and being able to identify different levels of scopes in JavaScript.
-  * Functions can be nested, same varable rules apply.
+  * Functions can be nested, same variable rules apply.

 ## Functions as values